TinyPART/TDMiL-artifact/apps/fl_rpc/README.md

 Set up a router advertisement to provide the devices with a prefix

-- Set up a configuration file for radvd
+- Set up a configuration file for radvd, as found in the `radvd.d` directory of the repository

 ```
 interface tapbr0